The Four Top Chemical Resistant Plastics

 Many common engineering applications call for fasteners made from chemical resistant plastics.
 Not all plastics hold up well in extreme environments.
 The engineer needs to be sure that his fasteners will last as long as the rest of his materials.
-While you should always do testing to ensure that you make the right material for your specific application, there are certain chemical resistant plastics which tend to hold up well in most environments. … Read more
+You should always do testing to ensure that you make the right material for your specific application.
+However, … Read more

 Many customers come to Craftech with a need for fasteners made from high performance plastics that can stay strong even when exposed to multiple stress factors.
 These stress factors include high and low temperatures, large torque or loads, and exposure to acidic or basic vapors, to name a few.
 While Craftech is always ready to provide guidance and support to engineers looking for the right high performance plastic, I cannot emphasize enough the importance of testing plastic parts in your application and environment. … Read more